atmajs/atma-formatter/readme.md

 --- | ---
 `,` | (optional) First char setts the integral part delimiter.
 Comma is used for default, which is defined by the current culture info.
 `0` | Then goes the integral part of the number.
 More Zeros can be specified for the minimal digit output `.` | (optional) Floating point.
 If omitted then the number is rounded to integer.
+When no zeros follow the point, faction will be printed as is.
 `0` | (optional) Fraction.
-When defined, the fraction part of the number is rounded to the specified zeros count
+When defined, the fraction part of the number is rounded to the specified zeros count.
+When zeros in pattern are taken in parenthese, then trailing zeros will be removed from result.

 Samples: